ruanodendaal/blog/_posts/2020-03-17-working-remotely.md

 Working at home for extended periods can be hard if you’re not used to it, but create a routine and get some fresh air.

-There are so many things you can try as an individual and as a team—test, learn and adapt….what other choice do we have?
+There are so many things you can try as an individual and as a team; test, learn and adapt….what other choice do we have?